GovTechSG/govtech-free-access/eligibility.md

 If you're eligible, the tool will display the group you belong to.

 -->

+Central funding will cover **specific GovTechies (direct and contract hires)** for the pilot implementation as shown in the table below:

 | Group | Role | Tools |
 |---|---|--|